arunm-engineer/GithubActions_CrashCourse/Readme.md

 # Project - React App Full CI/CD With Deployment on Heroku

+## Part 1 - Creating first simple CI/CD
 #### So let's create a Pipeline for our Simple ready-to-go React App for all the process and then finally deploy it over to heroku.
-First create your react app using the command `nps-create-react-app`.
+First create your react app using the command `npx-create-react-app`.
 Create a repository over Github for your React App and link it.
 Now we will follow all of the process one-by-one in the job's steps of workflow.
 First create this folder structure in your root directory of your project `.github > workflows > ci.yml`.
 And create your pipeline code in your ci.yml file.
 #### Now include all of the steps:
 #### 1. Checkout
 #### 2. Node.js Setup